atomisthq/docs/docs/automations/events.md

 Event handlers are automations that trigger when events happen, such as pull requests, updated issues, failed builds and more.
 You can create your own event handlers to make Atomist react however you want.

-To create an event handler, you need an automation client of your own [LINK to quick start] and an event you want to listen for.
+To create an event handler, you need [an automation client of your own](client.md) and an event you want to listen for.
 The sample event handler below notifies you in Slack when a new GitHub issue is created.

 ## Events